About Our Services

 - Identifying triggers (situations that trigger cravings throughout the day) and dealing with them. (recognizing, avoiding, coping)

 The length and time-frame for CBT depend on the individual and their needs and comfort level.
-Some people need daily therapy, while others may need weekly.
+Some people need daily therapy, while others may need weekly treatment.
 In a residential treatment center, CBT is often started once detox is complete.
 There are several techniques associated with CBT in addiction treatment:

 - Thought records